TEnders64/OnlinePython_Lectures/Fundamentals/lecture1.md

   - Fors, Whiles
     - Example ```for num in range(0,5):```
     - Example ```while 5 > 2:```

+- Import statements
+ - Python tries to be as lean as it can!
+ - But it has built in support for most things, if you import them
+ - from _ import _

 ####Demo Time: Odds And Evens